yingy4/TopHitsAnalysisOnTwitter/README.md

 ### Acceptance Criteria (The screenshot is included in the final ppt）

-Acceptance Criteria 1: The LDA model should correctly extract/generate topics from tweets.
+Acceptance Criteria 1: The LDA model should correctly generate topics from tweets.
 The expected accuracy rate should be above 60 percent.

 Explanation: We manually input 20 tweets that are about Trump.
 Our LDA model can identify 16 of them are about Trump, which is 80% accuracy rate.
 Therefore, this Acceptance Criteria is met